 1. Are all your hens inside a barn?
 When did this happen?

-We don’t want our hens getting bird flu so all of the hens that provide our Free Range eggs have had to be moved inside, following government orders.
+We don’t want our hens getting bird flu so some of the hens that provide our Free Range eggs, that live in the high risk areas outlined by DEFRA, are living inside following government orders.

 2. Why are they inside?

 The government have issued the ruling to stop the spread of ‘Bird (Avian) Flu’.
-The order was issued on December 6th 2016 following an outbreak on the disease in Europe.
+The order was issued on December 6th 2016 following an outbreak of the disease in Europe.
+Since then, the government have identified high and low risk areas of the UK and, from 28th Feb, hens in the low risk areas are allowed outside while those in high risk areas have to remain inside.

 3. How can you call your eggs are from Free Range hens when they are indoors?